dustprotocol/browser-extension/README.md

 // finds an injector for an address const injector = await web3FromAddress(SENDER);

-// connect to the testnet Reef node const URL = "wss://rpc-testnet.reefscan.com/ws ";
+// connect to the testnet Dust node const URL = "wss://rpc-testnet.dustscan.com/ws ";
 const provider = new Provider({
   provider: new WsProvider(URL),
 });